 -After the material has cured, your dentist will adjust the material to remove any excess and bring it to a high polish.
 This will also be the time your dentist will ensure the bite (or occlusion) is correct.
 Adjustments may be made to bring the teeth into proper alignment.
 The final shaping and polishing is one of the most important parts of the process.
 It is important to blend the composite resin properly to get a result that looks and feels like your natural tooth structure.

--Going forward to maintain the dental bonding, you will want to be diligent about your dental hygiene.
+-Going forward to maintain the tooth bonding, you will want to be diligent about your dental hygiene.
 This should include brushing and flossing regularly.

-Dental bonding is a popular cosmetic dentistry procedure, but can also be used to restore teeth that have tooth decay.
-Dental bonding can do the following:
+Tooth bonding is a popular cosmetic dentistry procedure, but can also be used to restore teeth that have tooth decay.
+Tooth bonding can do the following:

 -Repair cracks or chips in teeth.